Canvas Instructor Guide

 4. Click Update Course Details.

-5. Students will be able to set up groups by clicking "People" in the Course Navigation.
-When new student groups are created, you will be able to see them on the "Student Groups" tab in the "People" page.
+5. Students will now be able to set up groups by clicking People in the Course Navigation.
+You will be able to see created student groups under the "Groups" tab on the "People" page.

 Tips

 • Group sets can house different group arrangements within a course.
-For example, if students will work on Assignment 1 and Assignment 2 in different groups, create two group sets: "PSYC 101 - Assign 1" and "PSYC 101 - Assign 2".
+For example, if students will work on Assignment 1 and Assignment 2 in different groups, you can create two group sets: "PSYC 101 - Assign 1" and "PSYC 101 - Assign 2".

 • Allowing student-created groups in your course is a powerful way to help students collaborate.
 Within each group, they can work on projects, discuss topics, and schedule meetings with each other.
 Refer your students to learn more about using Canvas student-created groups in UBC's Canvas student guide.